 “Superstition is the poetry of life.” —Johann Wolfgang von Goethe

-Prior to leaving the capital, Bishkek, we’d stocked up on an odd selection of prepackaged provisions — five days worth.
-The labels were all in Cyrillic — Kyrgyz or Russian.
+Prior to leaving the capital, Bishkek, we’d stocked up on an odd selection of five days’ worth of packaged provisions.
+The labels were all in Kyrgyz or Russian, their Cyrillic characters impossible for us to decipher.
 Starkly designed packages in red, black, white, and gold reminded me of Kyrgyzstan’s Soviet past.
-We were forced to guess the ingredients… mystery meat being the only sure bet.
-Throughout the trip there were instances when the graphics on the packaging didn’t come close to accurately representing its contents.
-Even so, by day five we were all running precariously low on food.
-I had already eaten most of mine, and Joe was down to a can of what turned out to be ground fish balls in an oily red sauce.
+We tried to guess the ingredients, mystery meat being the only sure bet.
+We had also heard that the graphics on the packaging often don’t accurately represent the contents.
+Because of this, we didn’t buy as much as we should have, and by day five, we were all running precariously low on food.
+I’d already eaten most of mine.
+Joe was down to a can of what turned out to be ground fish balls in an oily red sauce.
 Deep hunger was setting in.

 Expedition Day 9: Never stand near a lactating horse.

 After a long day of pedaling, we stopped to camp in an expansive field at the foot of a canyon.
 I pitched my tent and wandered off toward a farm to attempt to capture the portrait of an evasive Taigan—a skinny, long-haired sighthound known for its speed and ability to hunt wolves.
 The Taigan’s human, a little girl of about seven or eight years, smiled sheepishly for the camera.
 Her two brothers soon joined and motioned for me to visit their home just a stone’s throw away.
 I was invited in and offered bread, jam, butter, and the requisite kumis, fermented mare’s milk.
 Mikhail, the children’s father, called it “Schnappes” as he passed me a hearty serving in a dish.
 His conniving smile and gestural head tilt imparted that I had to drink it or I was a weakling.